emacsmirror/olc/README.md

   geographical reference to coordinates.
 Please make sure you follow the acceptable use policy for the API (e.g., one request per second, tops, allowed).

+`(olc-is-valid CODE)`
+: Returns non-nil if `CODE` is a valid open location code.

+`(olc-is-short CODE)`
+: Returns non-nil if `CODE` is a valid short location code.
+Returns nil for valid short and for invalid codes.

+`(olc-is-full CODE)`
+: Returns non-nil if `CODE` is a valid full open location code.
+  Returns nil for valid long and for invalid codes.